Paola Viganò

-Paola Viganò (born 1961 in Sondrio, Italy), is an Italian architect and urbanist, currently professor at École Polytechnique Fédérale de Lausanne (EPFL) and at the University of Venice (IUAV).
+Paola Viganò (born 29 May 1961) is an Italian architect and urbanist, currently professor at École Polytechnique Fédérale de Lausanne (EPFL) and at the University of Venice (IUAV).

 Career

 Viganò received a PhD in architectural composition from the University of Venice (IUAV) in 1994.
 In 1998, she was named associate professor of urbanism at the Polytechnic University of Bari.
 She then moved back to the University of Venice (IUAV) in 2000 as an associate professor, where she was promoted to full professor in 2011.
 In 2013, she was named full professor in Urban Theory and Urban Design at École Polytechnique Fédérale de Lausanne (EPFL), where she was at the Habitat Research Center since 2016.

 Research

 Viganò leads the laboratory of Urbanism (Lab-U) at EPFL.
 Her research focuses on the study of new forms of urbanization and explores the concept of cities as renewable resources.
 She analyzes the concept of horizontal metropolis as a vision for planetary urbanization.
 The Lab-U also explores the consequences on the urban space of complete abolition of individual cars, as well as ecological challenges linked to the expansion of urban spaces.
 Together with Bernardo Secchi, she is known for having put to the fore the concept of 'diffuse city'.